What Is Planet?

 - For the earth, it is 365.26 days or 1 year to revolve around the sun.

 The farther a planet is from the sun, the longer it takes to move around the sun.

 Planets have other objects that orbit them.
 These are called satellites.
 The Moon is the Earth’s satellite.
 Mercury and Venus are the only two planets without any satellites.

 Until 2006, Pluto was considered a planet because it showed many characteristics of a planet.
 But the International Astronomical Union gave a new definition of a planet.
 A planet is an object that:

 - Has almost a spherical shape.

-Pluto does not satisfy the last criterion as its orbit is cluttered by a comet like objects.
-Hence, it is now called as a dwarf planet.
+Pluto does not satisfy the last criterion as a comet-like object clutters its orbit.
+Hence, it is now called a dwarf planet.

 Is Pluto a planet?

 Try identifying the planets in the night sky.
 They do not appear to twinkle.
 Venus is very easy to see because it is very bright and can be seen before the sun rises for the first half of the year and after sunset in the other half (Be careful not to look at the sun!).
 If you have good binoculars or a telescope, you can also look at the satellites of Jupiter and Saturn.
 If you see Saturn at the right time of the year, you can also see its beautiful rings.